Enrolling in Courses

 Dropping Classes or Changing Grading Options

-Courses can be dropped or grading options and credit hours can be changed as follows:
+Courses can be dropped or grading options and credit hours can be changed within the posted deadlines on the academic calendar.
+All drops and enrollment changes must be made through your Student Center.

 Please be aware that changes to course enrollment are not permitted after official course enrollment dates.
 In accordance with university policy, the Graduate School will only accept course enrollment petitions for truly exceptional circumstances.
 If you drop a course after the drop date your transcript will show a “W” signifying that you withdrew from it.
 The deadline to drop with a “W” is the last day of classes.